Y-Shcheholskyy/graalpy.github.io/docs/reference/Jython.md

 ---
 layout: page
 title: Jython Compatibility
-permalink: /jython/
+permalink: /reference/jython/
 ---
-# Jython Migration Guide

 Most Jython code that uses Java integration will be based on a stable Jython release, and these only come in Python 2.x versions.
 GraalPy, in contrast, is only targeting Python 3.x.
 GraalPy does not provide full compatibility with these earlier 2.x versions of Jython.
 Thus, a significant migration step will have to be taken to migrate all your code to Python 3.